cylc/cylc-admin/docs/proposal-multi-user-approach.md

 ## Open Config Questions

 * Config design model: CylcCon read/write/execute vs READ/CONTROL.
-Decision: READ/CONTROL
+Decision: READ/CONTROL, high risk operations added to ALL

 * Access group defaults (suggested in table above) need confirmation/agreement of mapping operations/mutations to correct groups.
 This is something, that although technically can be changed with ease, would potentially be very confusing for users if changed at a later date.